 With advancements in technology, it’s possible to know where a hurricane is heading before it gets there.
 The work of meteorologists allows us to prepare for a storm well in advance.
 However, hurricanes, like most natural disasters, can be unpredictable and change direction at the last minute.

 Even though hurricanes are unpredictable, it’s also possible to get an idea of what the hurricane season will be like.
-Currently, meteorologists are predicting that the 2024 hurricane season will be more active than normal and that at least eight of the predicted storms could become hurricanes.
+For example, meteorologists predicted that the 2024 hurricane season would be more active than normal and that at least eight of the predicted storms could become hurricanes.
+At this point, only five have evolved into hurricanes, but the hurricane season doesn’t end until November 30.

 Preparing for a hurricane is essential if you’re in an area that may be affected.
 It’s also important to know how to survive a hurricane if you get stuck in the middle of one.
 Whether the hurricane changed direction unexpectedly or you were unable to evacuate in time, there are many hurricane survival tips you should know just in case you get caught in the storm’s path.
 (After this article, check out how to tell the difference between a hurricane and a tornado.)